 In the early days, only club members and their guests were allowed to walk in without booking.
 Visitors were required to give 48 hours notice.
 Then, in July 2011, it was announced that Visitors were Welcome without any notice, because the Cricket Club had obtained a new licence.
 From 2001, an annual Jazz Band Dinner has been held in the autumn.

-Today we continue to entertain with a different jazz band every week, closing only at Christmas and New Year.
-On 23rd February 2016
+For many years we continued to entertain with a different jazz band every Tuesday evening, closing only at Christmas and New Year.
+On 23rd February

-we celebrated our 20th anniversary, and a week later were entertained by Jonny Boston's Hot Jazz, with Jonny on clarinet & sax,
+2016 we celebrated our 20th anniversary, and a week later were entertained by Jonny Boston's Hot Jazz, with Jonny on clarinet & sax, Gary Wood on